jsheph/study-planner/readme.md

 ## Disclaimer

-Please note, while this script was inspired by the effectiveness of study materials from Professor Messer, I am in no way affiliated with Professor Messer LLC.
-However, I highly recommended for those pursuing IT certifications.
+I am in no way affiliated with Professor Messer LLC.
+I do however highly recommend you watch Professor Messer's content directly on YouTube and supporitng his content by purchasing study materials from his site directly.
 For more information on their offerings, visit [Professor Messer's website](https://www.professormesser.com).

 ## How to Use